 The song is one of the tracks on Waters’ original demo cassette Bricks In The Wall.
 A brief 14 second snippet can be heard on the Work In Progress discs of The Wall: Immersion.
 Like most of the songs on the original demo, this recording is just Roger and an acoustic guitar.
 Basically, the snippet is a tease and shares only the song’s chorus.
 Other than being fleshed out and funked up by the band, the chorus did not change.

-Roger Waters talked about how the track evolved from original demo to the release version:
+In a 1979 BBC Radio 1 interview, Roger Waters talked about how the track evolved from original demo to the release version:

 “When I wrote this song, the words were quite different.
 It was about leaving school, wandering about town, hanging around outside porno movies and dirty bookshops and things like that — being very interested in sex but too frightened to get involved.
 Now it’s completely different.
 That was a function of all of us working together on the record, particularly Dave Gilmour and Bob Ezrin.”